 Teresa was on the Board of Directors of the New Mexico Endowment for the Humanities from 1998–2002 .

-Professor Córdova is currently President of the Board of Directors of The Praxis Project, a national, nonprofit organization that provides research, technical assistance and financial support to tackle issues impacting the well-being of communities.
-She recently served on the Board of Directors of CANTV, Chicago’s public access television.
-In 2015, she was honored with the Sor Juana Legacy Award from the National Museum of Mexican Art.
-Dr. Córdova is a featured speaker at conferences, symposia, and community events locally, nationally and internationally.
+From 2010-2017, Córdova served as President of the Board of Directors of The Praxis Project, a national, nonprofit organization that provides research, technical assistance and financial support to tackle issues impacting the well-being of communities.
+She recently sat on the Board of Directors of CANTV, Chicago’s public access television.
+From 2011-2013, she was Secretary of the Governing Board of the Associate of Collegiate Schools of Planning (ACSP).

 Professor Córdova is an affiliate faculty of UIC’s Departments of Gender and Women Studies and Sociology.